Crayon (film): Development

 Dean wrote the script in September 2009, as he realised that life has a greater meaning when helping others.
 The loss of his father in 2009 changed him that to help others we must not only think of the Malaysian people all the time.

 The entire process took 1 year where the team had a very short pre-production of 3 months followed by a month of shoot and lastly 6 months of post production.
 The locations of filming were in Kuala Lumpur, Malacca and Singapore.

 Release

 Crayon was scheduled to be released in Malaysia on 11 November 2010.
-It is also slated to premiere in Laemmle Theatres, West Hollywood, Los Angeles, California for a 7-day run on 4 November 2010.
+It is also slated to premiere in Laemmle Theatres, West Hollywood, Los Angeles, California for a 7-day run for 4 November 2010.
 This makes the first Malaysian film ever to be released in the United States.
 It made its premiere screening at e@Curve, Mutiara Damansara, on 17 September 2010.